Skip to main content

 ArtifactManager

-• Stores and retrieves artifact handles
+• Stores and retrieves artifact handles via a ledger (keyed by ArtifactKey + generation ID)

-• Handles lifecycle (creation, retention, release)
+• Handles lifecycle (creation, retention, release, pruning)

 Shared Memory Lifecycle